Skip to content

 Bounded batch dispatch runs large agent workloads as fixed-size sequential batches — one agent per item, N at a time — under API rate limits.

-Unbounded fan-out — spawn one agent per item, all at once.
-Works for 5 items.
-At 200 items, API rate limits trip (Anthropic Tier 1 caps at 50 requests per minute), costs spike unpredictably, and a wave of 429 errors can lose all in-progress work simultaneously.
+Unbounded fan-out spawns one agent per item, all at once.
+It works for 5 items.
+At 200 items, API rate limits trip (Anthropic Tier 1 caps at 50 requests per minute), costs spike unpredictably, and a wave of 429 errors can lose every in-progress task at once.

-Sequential processing — one agent at a time, fully serialised.
-Safe but slow — a 200-item queue at 30 seconds per agent takes 100 minutes.
+Sequential processing runs one agent at a time.
+It is safe but slow: a 200-item queue at 30 seconds per agent takes 100 minutes.

 Split the work queue into chunks of size N. For each chunk:

-1. Spawn one agent per item using background execution — all agents in the chunk start simultaneously
+1. Spawn one agent per item using background execution, so all agents in the chunk start at once.

-2. Wait for all agents in the chunk to complete
+2. Wait for every agent in the chunk to finish.

 graph TD